microsoft/TemplateStudio/docs/UWP/projectTypes/fromnavigationviewtowinui/mvvmlight-vb.md

 # Update NavigationView to WinUI in MVVMBasic apps

-If you have an UWP project created with *WinTS* with project type **NavigationPane** and framework **MVVM Basic**  please follow these steps to update from NavigationView to Windows UI NavigationView:
+If you have an UWP project created with *TS* with project type **NavigationPane** and framework **MVVM Basic**  please follow these steps to update from NavigationView to Windows UI NavigationView:

 ## 1. Update ViewModelLocator instance mode in your MVVMLight project